Trump speech sends Dow zooming above 21,000 for first time

 Chris Krueger, a Cowen & Co. analyst, summed the speech up this way: "Bigly delivery, more optimism, less detail."

+If the Dow closes above 21,000 on Wednesday, it would be just 24 trading days since the 20,000 milestone.
+That would tie the record set in 1999 for the shortest time period between 1000-point milestones, according to Ryan Detrick of LPL Financial.

+Of course, that late 1990s rally took place from lower levels, making it more impressive on a percentage basis.
+It also occurred during what turned out to be the height of the dotcom bubble that imploded soon afterwards.

-Bank stocks were also on fire on Wednesday, although Trump didn't say anything in his speech about efforts to rip up the Dodd-Frank Wall Street reform law.
+Bank stocks have been among the biggest winners of the Trump rally, and that was true again on Wednesday.
+But the latest bank surge didn't appear to be linked directly to Trump's speech, which didn't mention anything about efforts rip up the Dodd-Frank Wall Street reform law.

 Related: Trump voters give speech an A